abeyonalaja/waste-tracking-service/docs/data-definitions.md

 * carrier collects waste
 * receiving site accepts or rejects waste

-They are a work in progess and may be updated to reflect changes to policy, legislation and feedback received from those in the waste industry.
+They are a work in progress and may be updated to reflect changes to policy, legislation and feedback received from those in the waste industry.
 <!-- Start of COLLECTION DATA tables -->
 ## Collection data (when a carrier collects waste)